Grand Tetons

 Parts of previous groups have done activities that are not an official club “event,” including:

-gone bike riding (and yes, all trip participants, of any age, must wear a helmet even though bike riding would not be an official club “event,”)
+gone bike riding either by renting bikes for the day or by bringing them from home. (and yes, all trip participants, of any age, must wear a helmet even though bike riding would not be an official club “event,”) People who were preparing for a triathlon after the trip or who just wanted a safe running workout, used the paved bike pathways pictured above and described at bike riding

-Horseback riding: In the fall the corral at Colter Bay sometimes closes before we are there, Jackson Lake Lodge is often open longer and you can take a horseback trail ride: 307 (543-3100) from their website in 2023:
+and Horseback riding: In the fall the corral at Colter Bay sometimes closes before we are there, Jackson Lake Lodge is often open longer and you can take a horseback trail ride: 307 (543-3100) from their website in 2024:

 “Riders must wear shoes that are closed-toed and cover the entire foot.
 Guest wearing sandals will not be permitted to ride.” (long pants recommended).
+“Riders must weigh no more than 225 pounds.”
 No backpacks, video cameras or binoculars allowed by most outfitters.
 Recommend you apply sunscreen and insect repellent PRIOR to the ride.
 Suggest you carefully read all their rules in advance.

 photo by Alanna Klassen Willie Nelson concert: Willie Nelson on outdoor stageIn 2010 some of the group went to an outdoor concert with Willie Nelson.